pollypkg/polly/docs/content/about.md

 These shortcomings led to a desire to improve on the existing work on Mixins, resulting in what we now know as polly.
-Initially simply called Mixins-NG, the work around polly kicked off publickly in [April 2021][polly-kickoff], with Sam Boyer's mail to the newly created Mixins mailing list.
+Initially simply called Mixins-NG, the work around polly kicked off publicly in [April 2021][polly-kickoff], with Sam Boyer's mail to the newly created Mixins mailing list.

 At that point, Sam already had been working on the concept and core formalization